Testing via Postman

 Step 5: Upload a file

-On the ‘Submit a PDF File’ request (under the Files folder), you can upload a new file and submit it to DocAI.
+On the ‘Submit a PDF File’ request (under the Files folder), you can upload a new file and submit it to Zuva.
 The file ID will automatically be saved in the environment for use in other requests.

 Step 6: Try out other requests